-We recommended to UTILITIES representatives that slopes with erosion features (gullies) greater than about 3 to 6 inches deep be filled and re-graded.
+We recommended to UTILITIES representatives that slopes with erosion features (gullies) greater than about 4 to 6 inches deep be filled and re-graded.
+Continued observations of the landfill should occur by UTILITIES throughout the year, with particular attention to the erosion features along the slopes.
+Routine maintenance should be conducted, when necessary, to maintain the soil cover.
 We understand the grading activities are typically accomplished by tracking a bulldozer up and down the slopes.
-In addition, we recommended the soil berms adjacent to roadway and at the crest of the slope be repaired as necessary for continuity.
+In addition, we recommended the soil berms adjacent to roadway and at the crest of the slope be repaired for continuity, as necessary.